+*Passage dates in 2020 include early start of McNary sampling on March 1st.

 Adult Fish Facilities and Migration Timing.

 Adult Fish Passage Facilities.
 McNary Dam adult passage facilities consist of separate north and south shore facilities, described below.
 Maintenance of adult facilities is scheduled for January–February, typically one shore at a time, to minimize impacts on upstream migrants.